africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Coffee is a drink over which to exchange ideas.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/coffee-is-a-drink-over-which-to-exchange-ideas/","title":"Coffee is a drink over which to exchange ideas","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Coffee is a drink over which to exchange ideas/","title":"Coffee is a drink over which to exchange ideas","noteIcon":""}
 ---